robtweed/mg-webComponents/TUTORIAL.md

 # What is mg-webComponents?

-*mg-webComponents* is a module that allows you to build web applications from hierarchical sets of WebComponents.
+*mg-webComponents* is a module that allows you to build web applications from hierarchical assemblies of WebComponents.

-*mg-webComponents* is designed to be completely dynamic, avoiding the need for bundling or compiling.
+*mg-webComponents* is designed to be completely dynamic, avoiding the need for bundling or pre-compiling.
-Everything is fetched from the web server as and when needed.
+As per the true spirit of the web architecture, verything is fetched from the web server dynamically as and when needed.

 *mg-webComponents* makes use of the built-in capabilities of modern browsers, and therefore requires no other framework in order to work.
-It is a very lightweight and high-performance solution to web application development.
+It is a very lightweight and high-performance solution to web application development, and is based on a deliberately very small set of patterns which allow you to quickly and simply build applications of any degree of complexity.

 # Getting Started

 The easiest way to try out *mg-webComponents* is to download and start the latest Dockerised version of QEWD, eg see [QEWD-JSdb](https://github.com/robtweed/qewd-jsdb) or [QEWD-baseline](https://github.com/robtweed/qewd-baseline).

-However, *mg-webComponents* has no dependency on QEWD, and can be installed and used standalone.
+However, *mg-webComponents* has no dependency on QEWD, and can be installed and used standalone with any web server.

 To prepare your own *mg-webComponents* system, simply copy the file [mg-webComponents.js](https://github.com/robtweed/mg-webComponents/blob/master/mg-webComponents.js)